-If a student has the required pre-requisites and courses from their program of study are available to make up 70 % or two-thirds of a regular semester course load, the Associate Dean/Campus Dean, may permit them to continue in the program for one more semester.
+If a student has the required pre-requisites and courses from their program of study are available to make up 70 % or two-thirds of a regular semester course load, the Dean or Associate Dean, may permit them to continue in the program for one more semester.

-If a student is unable to meet the requirements for continuance as a full-time Student, in any program or programs, for two sequential semesters, they will be required to withdraw, or reduce their studies to part-time for one full semester (Fall or Winter).
+If a student is unable to meet the requirements for continuance as a full-time Student, in any program or programs, for two sequential semesters, they will be required to withdraw, or reduce their studies to part-time (or, for students with a disability, take an approved reduced course load) for one full semester (Fall or Winter).

-Any student who is required to transfer to part-time, or is required to withdraw must apply for re-admission to full-time status. -
+Any student who is required to transfer to part-time, or is required to withdraw must apply for re-admission to full-time status.